omunroe-com/navewiki/Common-Gotchas.md

 ##### **Q:** Why is `foo +a` different from `foo + a` ?

 **A:** CoffeeScript is a whitespace-significant language. `foo something` is an implicit call.
-For it to be arithmetic, put consistent spacing around your operands.
+For it to be parsed as arithmetic, put consistent spacing around your operands.

 ----